 Skip to main content

-Retirement Savings Scams
+Retirement Savings Scam

 Older Americans are increasingly being caught up in elaborate scams designed by perpetrators to drain them of their retirement savings, with the detail and scale of such scams sometimes requiring the intervention of federal law enforcement.
 Subjects of interviews were ensnared in scams that could be so elaborate it’s as if they were created in a writer’s room testing different plot devices.
 Scammers can impersonate government officials, tech support staff or love interests.
 They coach victims on how to sidestep fraud prevention measures at financial institutions, and they use manipulative psychological tactics — isolation, a sense of urgency or preying on people’s willingness to trust or connect — to keep the scam going.